zoffixznet/perl6.party/post/Perl-6-Core-Hacking-Wrong-Address-Return-To-Sender.md

 but such duplication is exactly why this bug occured in the first place.
 If the job of the method is to simply make the invocant [`Stringy`](https://docs.perl6.org/type/Stringy), that's all it should be doing.

-We can stop careing what arguments we have if we use a [`Capture`](https://docs.perl6.org/type/Capture), and so we'll replace all of the Cool.split candidates with just a single method:
+We can stop caring what arguments we have if we use a [`Capture`](https://docs.perl6.org/type/Capture), and so we'll replace all of the `Cool.split` candidates with just a single method:

     method split(Cool: |c) { self.Stringy.split(|c) }